-Finally, it should be noted that, as mentioned above, the same incident may give rise to both a criminal prosecution and a tort action.
-For example, imagine that you punched someone at a restaurant after a verbal altercation.
-In this case, you could be prosecuted by the Crown for the criminal offence of assault.
-The person that you punched could also sue you for the torts of assault and battery.
+also sue you for the torts of assault and battery.
 The criminal prosecution would occur in a criminal court and follow criminal trial rules and procedures, while the civil case would occur in civil court under a different set of rules and procedures.
-While the criminal action would seek to punish you for the offence you committed, the purpose of the tort action would primarily be to allow the plaintiff to pursue compensation for any damages you caused.
+While the criminal action would seek to punish you for the offence you committed, the purpose of the tort action would be primarily to allow the plaintiff to pursue compensation for any damages you caused.
 The damages could include such things as medical expenses and lost wages due to time off work.
-The remedies available in a tort action will be discussed in Chapter 14, Damages and Remedies.
+The remedies available in a tort action will be discussed in Chapter 8.